Motion to Suppress Evidence Seized Incident to Arrest in Michigan

 Sam_Altier_Traffic_Defense_Attorney

-The officers in Gant were presumably relying on the long-standing rule that allowed officers to search a vehicle without a warrant incident to the arrest of an occupant of the vehicle.
+The officers in Gant presumably relied on the long-standing rule that allowed officers to search a vehicle without a warrant incident to arrest of an occupant of the car.

-The Court’s opinion in Gant changes that rule and held:
+The Court opinion in Gant changed that rule and held:

 “Police may search a vehicle incident to a recent occupant’s arrest only if the arrestee is within reaching distance of the passenger compartment at the time of the search or it is reasonable to believe the vehicle contains evidence of the offense of arrest.
 When these justifications are absent, a search of an arrestee’s vehicle will be unreasonable unless police obtain a warrant or show that another exception to the warrant requirement applies.”